EugenMayer/docker-boilerplate-powerdns/README.md

 ## WAT

-PowerDNS based setup to run your private DNS Server for your private Domains
+PowerDNS based setup to run your private DNS Server for your private Domains.

 Includes: